JuliaActuary/JuliaActuary.org/JuliaActuary/blog/julia-actuaries.md

 Julia is also *fast*.
 Being 1000x faster at something sounds impressive, but what does it mean?
 It's the difference between something taking *10 seconds* instead of *3 hours* — or *1 hour* instead of *42 days*. **What analysis would you like to do if it took less time?
 A stochastic analysis of life-level claims?
 Machine learning with your experience data?
 Monthly valuation instead of quarterly?**

 Now, most workflows don't see a 1000x speedup, but 10x to 1000x is a very common range of speed differences vs R or Python or MATLAB.

 Sometimes you'll see less of a speed difference because R and Python already have acknowledged the speed issue and written most of what's important in low-level languages.
 This is an example of what's called the "two-language" problem where the language productive to write in isn't very fast.
 For example, [more than half of R packages use C/C++/Fortran](https://developer.r-project.org/Blog/public/2019/03/28/use-of-c---in-packages/) and core packages in Python like Pandas, PyTorch, NumPy, SciPy, etc. do this too.

 Because Julia packages are written almost exclusively in Julia, the ecosystem of packages works well together without a big overhead organization (e.g. TidyVerse, Numpy, etc).
 And because the packages you are using are written in Julia, it's easy to see what's going on, learn from them, or even contribute a package of your own!

 ### The Tradeoff

-Julia is fast because it's compiled, unlike R and Python which the computer just (loosely speaking) reads one line at a time.
-Julia compiles things "just-in-time", which means that right before you use a function for the first time, it will take a moment to compile the code for the machine.
+Julia is fast because it's compiled, unlike R and Python which (loosely speaking) the computer just reads one line at a time.
+Julia compiles things "just-in-time", which means that right before you use a function for the first time, it will take a moment to pre-process the code section for the machine.
 Subsequent calls don't need to be re-compiled and are very fast.

 Typically the compilation is very fast (milliseconds), but in the most complicated cases it can be several seconds.
 One of these is the "time-to-first-plot" issue because it's the most common one users encounter: super-flexible plotting libraries have a lot of things to pre-compile.
 So in the case of plotting, it can take several seconds to display the first plot after starting Julia, but then it's remarkably quick and easy to create an animation of your model results.
 The time-to-first plot is a solvable problem that's receiving a lot of attention from the core developers and will get better with future Julia releases.

 For users working with a lot of data or complex calculations (like actuaries!), the runtime speedup is worth a few seconds at the start.

 ## Does Choice of Programming Language Matter?

 I argue that the choice of programming language *does* matter.
 Productivity is one aspect, expressiveness is another, speed one more.
 There are many reasons to advocate for it, though seeing for yourself is probably the best way to get started.
 That said, Julia shouldn't be the only tool in your tool-kit.
 SQL will remain an important way to interact with databases.
 R and Python aren't going anywhere in the short term either!

-**It will increasingly be essential for companies to modernize to remain competitive.
-That modernization isn't built with big black-box software packages; it will be with domain experts who can translate the expertise into new forms of analysis - doing it faster and more robustly than the competition.**

-SpaceX doesn't just hire rocket scientists - they hire rocket scientists who code.

-**Be an actuary who codes.**

 ## What next?